iarna/essays/in-process/npm-multi-stage-install.md

 [#5984]: https://github.com/npm/npm/issues/5984

 So when will you get to see this?
-I don't have a timeline yet-- I'm still in the part of the project where everything I look at fractically expands into yet more work.
+I don't have a timeline yet-- I'm still in the part of the project where everything I look at fractally expands into yet more work.
 But that said, you can follow along with progress on what will be its pull request: